 • Heart Health: Many factors play into the health of our heart throughout men’s lives, especially when when you consider that men are more likely to experience physical inactivity as they age and are also more likely to smoke cigarettes (as published by the Movember Impact Investment Strategy).

 Diet, exercise, and family history play a fairly prominent role in heart health, and interestingly enough these factors can also influence whether or not our microbiomes are in good shape.
-According to recent analysis published in the Journal of Hypertension, the microbes that comprise our bodies are interconnected, and probiotics can affect your immune system, inflammatory responses, and even your blood pressure, which is why a growing number of cardiologists are starting to recommend probiotics for a healthy heart.
+According to recent analysis published in the journal of Hypertension, the microbes that comprise our bodies are interconnected, and probiotics can affect your immune system, inflammatory responses, and even your blood pressure, which is why a growing number of cardiologists are starting to recommend probiotics for a healthy heart.1

-• Immune Health: 80% of the human immune function resides in the GI tract.
+• Immune Health: 80% of the human immune system resides in the GI tract.
 And similar to our delicate gut environments, the immune system often gets thrown out of balance as well.
 Many aspects of our daily, modern lives can affect our immune function - from the natural aging process to pollution, stress, travel, the amount of sleep you get and the foods that you're eating every day.

 When the immune system gets worn down, overstimulated, or simply becomes unbalanced, chances are you’re going to notice.
 That’s why a balanced, resilient immune system is key to maintaining year-round wellness and vitality for the long haul.
 Taking an effective, high-quality probiotic like Hyperbiotics Immune can balance and fortify your immune system from the inside out.